mech/FrontEnd/JavaScript/React/Redux.md

 * [Jumpsuit](https://github.com/jumpsuit/jumpsuit)
 * [Redux like Dan Abramov](https://medium.com/@hackupstate/redux-like-dan-abramov-7f4184979219#.pkwk1n2eg)

+## Why Redux?

 If you are unhappy to pass data down and down and down to children, you should use Redux earlier.
 Also, do not couple data fetching with rendering.
+See the Full-stack React book's Timer example for passing pros up and down the chain problem.

+The props approach makes it hard to verify that all these combinations and permutations of properties work as expected.

+Also, sometimes you end up in scenarios where you need to "pipe through" properties from a parent to a child to a grandchild to a great-grandchild, and so on.

 ## Against